motazalratta/de-assessments/Phase2/README.md

 ## Dead Letter Handling
 The messages that can't be processed (consumed) successfully will go to deadletter queue which will be stored in BigQuery.
 It is useful for debugging to determine why their processing doesn't succeed.

-For the given data file (input_data.tar.gz), only one transaction is considered as DeadLetter by the normalization step because the nested Segment objects have different structure.
+For the given data file (input_data.tar.gz), only one transaction is considered as DeadLetter by the normalization step because the nested Segment objects have different structures.
 ![DeadLetterSQL](images/DeadLetterSQL.png)

 By checking the raw file, the second Segment object doesn't have SegmentNumber attribute